nais/doc/docs/nais-application/access-policy.md

 ### Advanced: Resources created by Naiserator

-The previous application manifest examples will create both Kubernetes Network Policies and Istio resources.
+The previous application manifest examples will create Kubernetes Network Policies.

 #### Kubernetes Network Policy

 **Default policy**

+Every app created will have this default network policy that allows traffic to Linkerd and kube-dns.
+It also allows incoming traffic from the Linkerd control plane and from tap and prometheus in the linkerd-viz namespace.
+This is what enables monitoring via the linkerd dashboard.
-Every app created will have this default network policy that allows traffic from Istio pilot and mixer, as well as kube-dns.
-This policy will be created for every app, also those who don't have any access policies specified.
+These policies will be created for every app, also those who don't have any access policies specified.

 ```yaml
 apiVersion: extensions/v1beta1